MAIRA-2: Grounded Radiology Report Generation: Results

-To the best of our knowledge, MAIRA-2 is the first model that both generates full report sections and grounds each detected finding in the image, and thus serves as a baseline for future work on this task.
-We report the test performance of \mairatwo for grounded report generation on the \eightk dataset in \cref{tab:grounded_reporting}. \evmetric logical scores are consistently above 70\%, indicating a low rate of both omissions and hallucinations.
-Conditional on the model first generating a correct sentence (\evmetric grounding precision and box-completion precision), 68\%-70\% of such sentences are correctly grounded.
-The drop in \evmetric spatial however demonstrates that the model generates boxes that are either 1) incorrect, or 2) associated with incorrect sentences.
-The high \evmetric grounding \emph{recall} indicates that the model is reliably generating boxes which contain ground truth boxes.
-Scaling to 13B provides modest improvements in text quality (via \evmetric logical scores, and other clinical metrics) and a more significant improvement on localisation-based metrics.
+To the best of our knowledge, \mairatwo is the first \ac{CXR} model that both generates the full \findings section and grounds each detected finding in the image, and thus serves as a baseline for future work on this task. \Cref{fig:_figure3_report_generation}A shows the performance of \mairatwo on grounded report generation for \eightk and \padchesttwo.

-To better understand and demonstrate the behaviour of \mairatwo in grounded reporting, we selected examples for qualitative review with a radiologist, shown in \Cref{fig:grounded_reporting_main_example_flipped,app:qualitative}.

-\paragraph{Phrase grounding on MS-CXR} Because there are no previously published results for grounded reporting, \mairatwo was also evaluated on the related task of phrase grounding, for which public baselines exist.
-Phrase grounding here means generating a set of bounding boxes given an image and an input phrase, such as `left retrocardiac opacity'.
-We compare against MedRPG \citep{chen2023grounding}, ChEX \citep{muller2024chex}, and TransVG \citep{deng2021transvg}.
-Compared to MAIRA-2, these baselines directly regress bounding box coordinates using \ac{MLP} heads.
-MedRPG additionally employs a combination of contrastive and attention losses to better align image- and text-features.
-Similarly, the phrase grounding in ChEX benefits from the synergies of multitask training, combining report generation and localisation tasks.

-\Cref{tab:phrase_grounding_mscxr} presents the \ac{mIoU} of pixel masks from generated vs ground-truth boxes on our test split of the MS-CXR dataset \citep{boecking2022mscxr}.
-Note that \citet{chen2023grounding} and \citet{muller2024chex} used different custom splits of MS-CXR.
-To enable fair comparison, we therefore report comparative results on the intersections of our test set with their respective test subsets.
-The 95\% confidence intervals for ChEX and TransVG were approximated assuming a normal distribution based on the bootstrapped standard deviation reported by \citet{muller2024chex}.

-On the phrase grounding task, \mairatwo achieves competitive performance against baselines developed specifically for phrase grounding (MedRPG and TransVG) and appears to strongly outperform the multi-task ChEX model.
-Moreover, the larger \mairatwothirteenb version further improves grounding results.